Low (Juicy J song)

-"Low" is a song by American rapper Juicy J featuring Lil Bibby, Young Thug, and Nicki Minaj.
-It was released on August 7, 2014, intended as the first single from the former's fourth studio album.
-However, it fared poorly commercially and was thereby removed from the project.
+"Low" is a song by the American rapper Juicy J featuring Lil Bibby, Young Thug and Nicki Minaj.
+It was released on August 7, 2014, intended as the first single from Juicy J's fourth album.
+However, it fared poorly commercially and was removed from the project.
 "Low" was written by Juicy J, Nicki Minaj, Lil Bibby, Dr. Luke, Rock City, and Cirkut.
 It was produced by Dr. Luke and Cirkut.
 The song received positive reception from music critics, most of it for Nicki Minaj's appearance.
 A music video directed by Benny Boom was created to promote the single.

 Background and release

 On August 6, 2014, Juicy J announced that the first single from his fourth studio album would be released on August 7, 2014, would be titled "Low", and would feature guest appearances from Nicki Minaj, Lil Bibby and Young Thug.
 In the same announcement he also showed the single cover art.
 On August 7, 2014, a snippet version of "Low" went online hours before the full song was released for digital download.

 In an interview with Bullett Media, Juicy J spoke about the collaboration with Minaj, Bibby and Thug: "I never told anybody I had a record with Bibby or Young Thug or Nicki Minaj.
 The day before I dropped it, I was like, 'Yo!
 Guess what?'
 And a lot of my fans on Twitter were like, 'What?'
 I was like, 'I'm dropping a new single tomorrow with Lil Bibby, Young Thug, and Nicki Minaj.'
 They couldn't believe it.
 That's what I'm doing.
 I'm shocking people."